Hazim6163/Secret/readme.md

 # sen1.2:
 in this section we will trying to save the sended message to the database with out refreshing the hole page and try to retrive it in the messages table

+## commit description :
+- validate if the message empty or not inside js
+- add the message node to the messages table after pass it inside db.php file